What is copyright?

 Subject to some exceptions described in this guide (including fair use), if a person exercises any of these rights in use of another’s work without permission, the person may be liable for copyright infringement.

 Public Domain works are not restricted by copyright and thus do not require permission to use.
-In general, either the copyright has expired, or the work was intentionally created to be in the Public Domain.
+In general, either the copyright has expired, or the work was intentionally created to be in the Public Domain (for example, works created by the US government are in the public domain).
 Copyright expiration depends on a number of complicated factors.
 Please contact the Digital Scholarship Librarian with questions regarding Public Domain.

 Creative Commons (CC) is an alternative-licensing scheme.
 It provides some or all of the protection of copyright.
 There are six difference license types, each having its own label that state the terms of the license.
 If you see a Creative Commons License in one of your sources, check the label to find out what is required for you to use the work.

 What is Open Access?

 "Open Access is the free, immediate, online availability of research articles, coupled with the rights to use these articles fully in the digital environment."
 (SPARC)